tillbiskup/cwepr/docs/examples/index.rst

 Prerequisites
 =============

 To be able to run the example recipes locally, you need to have a working installation of the cwepr package and its dependencies.
-Have a look at the :doc:`installation instructions <installing>` for details.
+Have a look at the :doc:`installation instructions <../installing>` for details.

 Furthermore, to be able to run ("cook") the recipes and get ("serve") the results, you need to have access to a command line, as running recipes (still) is command-line based using the command :samp:`serve {recipe.yaml}`.